ilhamjalu/Leder-Efter/README.md

             return "join failed! change your room code or host a new room";
         }
 ```
-since the client send a code, id and username server will call a function called JoinRoom, in this function the clients will be checked, if the player has join the room palyer will be broadcasted to all the clients
+since the client send a code, id and username server will call a function called JoinRoom, in this function the clients will be checked, if the player has join the room player will be broadcasted to all the clients
 ```C#
         public static void JoinRoom(string _code, int id,string _uname)
         {